Age of Iron: Plot summary

 This story is narrated in a letter from Mrs. Curren, the main character and a retired Classics professor, to her daughter who has previously left South Africa and migrated to the United States to make a clear stand against apartheid.
 Mrs. Curren lives in Cape Town during the Apartheid regime.
 She's just been told by her doctors that her cancer is incurable and that she's going to die soon.
-Upon arriving home, she turns away a homeless man, Vercueil, who is camped out near her house.
-He leaves, but comes back right away.
-Mrs. Curren gives him food and offers him work, which latter offer offends him.
+Returning home, she discovers a homeless man, Vercueil, is camped out near her house.
+She tells him to leave, but after he comes back again, Mrs. Curren gives him food and offers him work, which seems to offend him.
 Later that evening, she spots the man staring at the TV through her window.
 Needless to say she's annoyed.
 In the night, however, she has a sudden painful attack, and the man helps her.
 They form a sort of weird friendship as Vercueil spends most of his time near her house.
 One day she asks him to mail a letter to her daughter.
 He takes a long time to agree, but eventually he mails the letter.

 Mrs. Curren's housekeeper, Florence, returns from a trip and brings her two daughters and her son Bheki with her.
 Mrs. Curren resents having Bheki in the house, but he has no other place to go.
 His friend, who Mrs. Curren thinks is a hoodlum, gets into a fight with Vercueil, who disappears for a bit.
 Around this time, policemen start hanging out near the house, apparently keeping tabs on Bheki and his friends.
 Tensions are rising.
 When Vercueil returns, he brings home a woman and they both pass out drunk in the living room.
 Overwhelmed with people, Mrs. Curren starts to feel that everyone is conspiring against her to take over her property before she even dies.

 One day Mrs. Curren witnesses the same cops who previously talked to her disrespectfully, force Bheki and his friend, John, who are on bikes, to run into a truck.
 John injures his head badly, and she sits in the street holding his head until the ambulance arrives.
 Previously insulated from racial hatred, Mrs. Cullen starts to realize that her neat little white world doesn't match the reality of police brutality against black people.
 She wants to demand justice from the authorities for John's injury, but Florence won't let her because she's afraid to be involved with the police.
 They all go to the hospital to visit Bheki's friend, but Vercueil and Mrs. Curren wait in the car because she's in too much pain.
 Brought to tears, she admits to him that she hasn't told her daughter about her impending death.
 He encourages her to tell the truth, so her daughter doesn't resent her after she's gone.
 At home that night, Mrs. Curren invites Vercueil to sleep on the couch.
 She catches herself wishing he lives there.